JeanCarletta/HeatHack-Tech-Guide/_sources/wifi-version.md

 ```

-The sensor unit is battery-powered, but the hub has to be plugged using a phone charger.
+The sensor unit is battery-powered, but the hub has to be powered from an electrical or USB socket.
 It uses the older style "micro-USB" connectors like for older Android phones.
-Many people have old chargers from previous phones.
-If you don't have one with the right connector, but do have one where the cable detaches, micro-USB cables are cheap.
+We don't supply them because they would greatly increase our postage costs and most people have old chargers from previous phones.
+If you don't have an old charger with the right connector, but do have one where the cable detaches, micro-USB cables are cheap and easy to find.

 ```{image} ./images/micro_usb_connector.jpg
 :alt: Micro USB connector